 - Can be somewhat restrictive if eliminating many fruits and other healthy high-carb foods.

-- Does not consider individual macronutrient needs based that can differ from one person to the next.
+- Does not consider individual macronutrient needs to be based that can differ from one person to the next.

 Again, as far as we know, there is nothing magical about this "zone," the approved foods, or the macro balance that will cause you to lose more weight than if you followed any calorie-reduced diet.
 Additionally, the relationship between food and inflammation is not well understood, and the science behind the zone claims is not really there.